-Expected credit losses are the weighted average credit losses resulting from the risks of default events as the weight.
+Expected credit losses are the weighted average credit losses resulting from a risk of default events as the weight.
 Expected credit losses within 12 months represent the expected credit losses resulting from possible default events of a financial instrument within 12 months after the reporting date.
-Expected credit loss over the expected life represents the expected credit losses resulting from all possible default events of a financial instrument over the expected life.
+Expected credit losses over the expected life represent the expected credit losses resulting from all possible default events of a financial instrument over the expected life.